UK Halifax Equity Release with no broker fees and free valuation

 • It has the no negative equity guarantee

-• Get a tax free lump sum that is 60% of your homes market value
+• Get a tax-free lump sum that is 60% of your homes market value

 • You can get one lump sum or regular monthly income from your own home

-• It has a fixed for life interest rate of 3.11%
+• It has a fixed-for-life interest rate of 4.11%

 • You can use it to pay your outstanding mortgage or outstanding loan, plus get extra money